AdrianaStoi/Taste-of-Romania/README.md

     **EPIC : Delivery options**

 31. As a shopper I want to be able to choose Express delivery so that I can receive the products earlier than 3 to 5 days.

+  **EPIC: Product Comment and Rating**

+32. As a shopper I want to be able to rate a product and the store’s services so that I can give my feedback on the quality of a product and the services offered by the store.

 ### Design, colors and typography